Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Why it’s great

-- Softens dry ends and adds shine.
+- Helps soften dry ends and boost shine.

-- Nice finisher before a final pass.
+- Works well as a light finisher before a final pass.

 Keep in mind